 Instructions

-- In a wok or large skillet, heat oil on medium-high heat.
-Add garlic and stir-fry for 30–60 seconds.
+- Heat oil in a wok or large skillet over medium-high heat.
+Add garlic and stir until fragrant (30–60 seconds).

 Notes